-DOOM Eternal is a sequel set after the events of 2016’s DOOM, and while not much is known about what the ins-and-outs of the story, we do know that it takes place in part on an Earth overrun by the forces of Hell.
-We can also confirm that gamers will be spending some time in space on Phobos, the innermost moon of Mars, as well as Mars itself, along with a return to Hell and even a trip to Heaven.
+DOOM Eternal is a sequel set after the events of 2016’s DOOM, and takes place in part on an Earth overrun by the forces of Hell.
+We can also confirm that gamers will be spending some time in space on Phobos, the innermost moon of Mars, as well as Mars itself, along with a return to Hell and more.

 In terms of actual gameplay, DOOM Eternal plays much like its predecessor, packed with fast-paced, violent and gory battles with hellish demons of all shapes and sizes.

-Bethesda has confirmed one little titbit; there will be twice as many varieties of demons as there were in the first title, and based on early gameplay footage seen at the top of this article, we can confirm that Cacodemons, Barons of Hell, Revenants, and Mancubi are all returning, along with new enemies like the Pain Elemental or the half-tank Doom Hunter.
+There are twice as many varieties of demons as there were in the first title, with the likes of Cacodemons, Barons of Hell, Revenants, and Mancubi all returning, along with new enemies like the Pain Elemental or the half-tank Doom Hunter.

 Along a similar line, Battle Mode is a 2v1 multiplayer death match where one player controls a fully loaded Doom Slayer, while the other two step into the hooves of a selection of five demons: the Revenant, Mancubus, Pain Elemental, Arch-Vile, and Marauder.
 The demon players get all the moves of the demons from the campaign, in addition to the ability to drop hazards and AI demons, or even temporarily block the Slayer from picking up new resources.